-I did things slightly differently — mostly because I was hungry and focused on getting my meal — and totally forgot about covering the pot since that isn’t something I’ve ever done for pasta before.
+I did things slightly differently — mostly because I was hungry and focused on getting my meal — and totally forgot about covering the pot with a lid since that isn’t something I’ve ever done for pasta before.
 Once my cavatappi came to a boil, I reduced the heat as he instructed and gave it a couple stirs to make sure it wouldn’t stick together.
 I used a large cooking spoon which let me feel how dense the pasta was as I stirred — it was definitely still pretty stiff when I initially turned the heat down.

-Brown’s instructions say you should let it cook like this for four and a half minutes, but I would be careful since stoves and the properties of water can vary.
+Brown’s instructions say you should let it cook like this for four and a half minutes, but I would be careful considering stoves and the properties of water can vary.
 I tested a noodle at just about two minutes of simmering (I use the tasting method) and it was already perfectly al dente.
-I don't own a spider strainer, so I drained it in a regular colander, which didn't seem to affect the pasta one way or the other.
+I don’t own a spider strainer, so I drained it in a regular colander, which didn’t seem to affect the pasta one way or the other.

 If I followed the instructions on the box I would have had to wait at least five minutes for the water to boil, then another seven to ten minutes for the pasta to cook.
 But with this method, the whole process took about seven minutes in total.
-Which happened to also be the amount of time it took me to sauté the veggies I had chopped up to top my pasta, so everything ended up being ready at once.
-Then threw the pasta, chopped mushrooms, broccoli, and garlic in a bowl with a splash of olive oil and smidge of buttery spread, then covered it with chili pepper flakes and black pepper.
+That also happened to be the amount of time it took me to sauté the veggies I had chopped up to top my pasta, so everything ended up being ready at once.
+I threw the pasta, chopped mushrooms, broccoli, and garlic in a bowl with a splash of olive oil and smidge of buttery spread, then covered it with chili pepper flakes and black pepper.
 Delish!

 Even though I didn’t stick to Brown’s method rigidly, I’m not exaggerating when I tell you this was without a doubt the best pasta I have ever made — even before adding my toppings.
 The texture was just right, not even close to mushy, and it was done faster than usual.
 In fact, I’ll probably simmer it for slightly less time in the future to make the bite a bit sharper (and in my tummy sooner).
 I can’t believe it, but I’ll never go back to my old pasta cooking method again.